 Certifications and Degrees

-When it comes to skills, Project Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of approximately $68K.
-A skill that is commonly seen around here is Case Management; just under a third deem it necessary for work.
-Other skills in demand are Customer Service, Microsoft Office, and Program Management.
+When it comes to skills, Project Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of about $68K per year.
+It's pretty common to find people here who know Case Management; slightly less than a third consider it a key competency.
+Other skills in demand are Microsoft Office, Customer Service, and Program Management.

 Benefits and Perks